Strensall: Strensall Common

 Strensall Common lies to the east of the village and forms part of the surrounding lowland heath.
 There are a number of different habitats, such as wet heath, dry heath and birch/oak woodland with areas of standing water.
 There are over 150 plant species including, marsh cinquefoil, marsh gentian, round-leaved sundew and petty whin.

 There are over 60 species of bird including curlew, stonechat, whinchat, and both green and great spotted woodpecker.
 Amongst the numerous insects to be found are green and purple hairstreaks, the dark-bordered beauty, bog bush cricket and glowworm.
-Other wildlife seen here include red fox, European hare and harvest mouse.
+Other wildlife seen here include red fox, European hare and harvemouse.
 Hebridean sheep and Highland cattle graze during summer to keep down vegetation.

 The site is maintained by the Yorkshire Wildlife Trust.